ros-industrial/industrial_training/gh_pages/_source/session8/Introduction-to-Tesseract.rst

 	  int trajopt_collision =
 	      graph->addNode(std::make_unique<tesseract_planning::DiscreteContactCheckTaskGenerator>(), true);

    Now that we have created nodes for our TrajOpt planner, we need to add them into our taskflow graph.
-Look at the end of the same method and notice the edges that currently exist and recall what ``TODO`` looked like from the previous section.
+Look at the end of the same method and notice the edges that currently exist and recall what your ``.dot`` graph looked like from the previous section.
 The simple collision planner is currently connected only to ``time_param``.
 We will need to replace that line to also connect it to ``trajopt``.
 Find the line

    .. code-block:: c++

-      graph->addEdges(simple_collision, { time_param });
+      graph->addEdges(simple_collision, { tesseract_planning::GraphTaskflow::ERROR_NODE, time_param });

    and replace it with